Dominguez22/Web-App-Project/README.md

 ## How to Run the Web App

-1. Make sure you have [Streamlit](https://streamlit.io/) and the required Python libraries installed.
+1. Make sure you have [Streamlit](https://streamlit.io/) and the required python libraries installed.
 2. In your terminal, navigate to the project folder and run: `streamlit run app.py`
 3. To stop the app, press `Ctrl + C` in the terminal.